Senior Care Services Victoria BC: Guide to Essential Support Programs

 - One-on-one emotional support through their toll-free Caregiver Support Line

-- Caregiver support groups (both virtual and in-person)
+- Caregiver support groups (virtual and in-person)

 - Educational resources and webinars